GGyul-E/qilingframework.github.io/donation.md

 - Brendan Scarvell

 <h1>To support Qiling Framework</h1>
-- To makes things easier, we structure the "price" this way :-
+- To make things easier, we structure the "price" this way :-

 ```
   - Below 20USD: Name on donation page